About Jackie

 By 2019, Jackie had published two novels, had a plethora of plays performed all over the world, written all kinds of magazine articles, and co-founded QuirkHouse Theatre Company with her husband, the actor A.J.
 Deane.
 Then somebody discovered a new virus.

-This brief biography was written at the beginning of the year 2024.
+This brief biography was written in the summer of 2024.
 Jackie is still in Suffolk with two cats, a husband and an ever-growing mound of bookcases - all overflowing.
 She still gets her beloved Rickenbacker 4001 bass guitar out of its case every now and again and will have a deep love of music forever.
 During the stark lockdown years, she published her first collection of short stories and poetry, and several plays.
-She has since written a book of fables and a poetry book for children with her husband.
+This year she published her third novel, and at least two more are currently queuing up in her head quite impatiently.
+She has also written a book of fables and two poetry books for children with her husband.
 They still get on despite this.

 Did I mention that Jackie also designs crochet patterns for national magazines in her spare time?
 Well, this is only a brief biography.
 There's no space for everything.